WebAssembly/design/FutureFeatures.md

 ## Streaming Compilation

-The WebAssembly binary format is designed to allow streaming decoding, validation and compilation so that these tasks to happen, e.g., while the binary is being streamed over a network.
+The WebAssembly binary format is designed to allow streaming decoding, validation and compilation.
 In the MVP, however, the only way to compile WebAssembly in a browser is through [JS API](JS.md) functions which require all code to be available in an `ArrayBuffer` before compilation can begin.